 The film choices will no doubt be more bittersweet or “interesting” than the traditional girl meets boy formula so here goes.
-Oh, and this is spoiler free… so enjoy viewing them with fresh eyes;
+Oh, and this is spoiler free… so you can enjoy viewing them with fresh eyes.

 Blue Valentine is at its core actually a film about fatherhood.
 Something that is normally earmarked for comedy in most Hollywood films (Mrs Doubtfire being a prime example) gets a raw and unfiltered lens in Blue Valentine.
 Ryan Gosling is superb and watching his stoic character unravel is worth watching the film for alone.

 This makes my list of films about relationships because it hits home many times and most often without too much dialogue.
 There are many moments of silence that create a void in your mind waiting for emotional responses to flood in.
 The film is candid, showing the beautiful side of love (although fleeting) and hammers down the daily routine of “love” that most relationships become.

 The way it deals with the bonds of fatherhood and then places them against the precarious backdrop of a fragile relationship is exemplary.
 Most of all, this film addresses the really taboo subject – that people change even when their circumstances haven’t.
 We love the fairy-tale “they fell in love and lived happily ever after”.

 Normally the “ever after” has as much drama as the falling in love.